 I prefer to use a wetting agent that is manufactured for that purpose.
 There are several available.
 I consult for Viragrow and I know their product lines very well.
 I happen to like a product they carry called EZ Wet for doing this.
 I think it runs for about $14 per quart.

-Iron product used for spraying fruit tree leaves
+Iron product used for spraying fruit tree leaves to correct yellowing |

 You usually add one or 2 teaspoons or a tablespoon in each gallon of finished spray solution.
 Some people have claimed success with products like Dr. Bonners and Castile soap.
 I have never use these products so I don't know.